jenya4361/ESP8266-with-TelegramBot/README.md

 # How to use?

-1. Set token of your bot in init method, set recipients ESP8266_TelegramBot.ino.
+1. Set token of your bot and recipients in init method, set ssid and password of Wi-Fi in ESP8266_TelegramBot.ino.
 2. Connect wires as shown on the picture.

 <center>